jpverkamp/blog/content/reviews/books/Melissa Marr/Wicked Lovely/3 - Fragile Eternity.md

 In any case, I like seeing more of Aislinn as a main character again.
 I like Seth, even if I think he's somewhat of an idiot.
 I'm fully waiting for Keegan to go nuts and crack at some point; he'd be a better villain.
 I like the new Fae.
 Order and Chaos/War are some interesting aspects to Faeify and both characters are neat.

 But still.
-Not a terrible book.
-Let's see where it goes from here!
+Not a terrible book. ~~Let's see where it goes from here!~~

+Edit: On looking up the summaries for the next two books... it looks like Book 4 is primarily another large side story and then mostly ignored in Book 5, which apparently wraps things up in a way that could have been done in the first book.

+So, perhaps it's fine.

+But I think I'll move on for now.
+Perhaps another day.